 Module 6: Integration of shelter and community healthcare programs for at-risk pets

 The inability to access veterinary care is not simply a financial problem.
 Numerous barriers to veterinary care have been identified and need to be addressed to support vulnerable pet owners.
-These include vet clinic business hours, clinic location, transportation to clinics, equipment to transport pets to clinics (crates, leashes), cultural/language issues, and veterinarian–client communication.
+These include vet clinic business hours, clinic location, transportation to clinics, equipment to transport pets in (crates, leashes), cultural/language issues, and veterinarian–client communication.

 Pets for Life is one approach to bringing free veterinary care and other resources to pets living in poverty.
 There are other community service programs that offer some type of free or low-cost veterinary medicine programs for pets in need to support their staying in homes instead of relinquished to shelters.
 One of the earliest was the free or low-cost high-quality, high-volume spay-neuter (HQHVSN) clinic.
 In the early 1970s, Los Angeles started HQHVSN clinics in local animal shelters to reduce pet overpopulation and euthanasia in shelters.
 At that time, only 10% of pet dogs and 1% of pet cats were sterilized, and the number of animals euthanized in shelters each year was between 22 and 24 million.
 Today, HQHVSN clinics allow pet owners who cannot afford full-service clinics to have their pets spayed or neutered, contributing a solution to the pet care inequity problem.